samnzay/Kubernetes-for-DevOps/Memo.md

 - In Practice, you will mostly work with Deployment not with Pods.

 - Now, If one of replicas of your application will die, the `service will forward the requests to onother one`.
 The application will still be accessible from the user.

+>**Warning**:
+ `We can't replicate Database using a Deployment`! and the reason for that is that, ```Database has a State```, which is it's `data`.

+ Meaning that, If we have replicas or clones of the database, they would all need to access shared data storage, and there ```you would need some kind of mechanism that manages``` which Pods are currently `writting to` that storage, or which Pods are `reading` to that storage, `to Avoid Data Inconsistences`.

+- And that Mechanism in addition to the replicating feature, is offered by another K8s component called `StatefulSet`.

+- This component is `meant for applications like Databases`(STATEFUL apps), like MongoDB, MySQL, Elastic Search, Prostgresql and more

+>**Note** :
+`Deployment` is used for ```stateLESS``` Apps.

+`StatefulSet` is used for ```stateFUL``` Apps or Databases.

+- StatefulSet will take care of replicating the Pods, scaling them up or down, `but making sure that the Database reads and writes are Synchronized`, so that no database inconsistencies are offered.

+>**Warning**: Deploying Databases using StatefulSet in K8s Cluster, can be some what tidious (`Not an easy task`) and `can be more dificult that working with Deployment`.

+- That is why it is also a `common practice to host a Database outside a K8s cluster`, and just having Stateless applications in K8s Cluster that replicates and scales with no problem inside K8s Cluster and communicate with and External Database.